j5shi/Thruster/README.md

 **Note: Google Chrome is currently the only browser that is supported, but it's quite easy to extend to other browsers.**

-## PyVerby
+### Open in Customized Program

 ![demo](PyVerby_Demo.png)

-PyVerby is very useful, it allows you to customize operations for a certain type of file, for example, you can define operations for a text file like: "open container folder (Total Commander..)", "open in Vim (notepad++, whatever)", etc.
+PyUltima allows you to customize operations for a certain type of file, for example, you can define operations for a text file like: "open in Total Commander", "open in Vim", "open in ... whatever".

-PyVerby is very simple and flexible to add new features.

-**Features**

-- Open file/directory in Total Commander left or right panel, and shortcut supported (`<C-Enter>` / `<S-Enter>`).
-- Open file in Vim
+And shortcut is supported, for instance: `<C-Enter>` and `<S-Enter>` for open files in Total Commander left and right panel.

+### Web Search

+Do the web search in Launchy, this features is quite the same as the Launchy build-in plugin `weby`, but it's integrated in PyUltima.